Love Me Tomorrow

 "Love Me Tomorrow" is a song written by Peter Cetera and David Foster for the group Chicago and recorded for their album Chicago 16 (1982), with Cetera singing lead vocals.
 The second single released from the album, it reached No. 22 on the U.S. Billboard Hot 100 chart and No. 8 on the adult contemporary chart.
 Songwriter Cetera, a member of the American Society of Composers, Authors and Publishers (ASCAP), won an ASCAP Pop Music Award for the song in the category, Most Performed Songs.

 On the Canadian pop singles chart, "Love Me Tomorrow" reached only as high as No. 35.
 However, on the Adult Contemporary chart it peaked at No. 2.

 Reception

-Cash Box called it "a very melodramatic piece that can’t fall to capture pop attention."
+Cash Box called it "a very melodramatic piece that can’t fail to capture pop attention."
 Billboard said that in this follow-up to "Hard to Say I'm Sorry" Chicago "reaches for more drama through punched-up guitar accents and a more impassioned vocal."